anyproto/docs/fundamentals/object/blocks-and-canvas/README.md

 You can add any information you like by hitting the `+` button or in-line by typing `/`.
 Highlight a block to see its size or move it elsewhere on the canvas.
 To create a column, drag one block to the end of another block.

-Add any information you like by hitting the `+` button or in-line by typing `/`.
-Highlight a block to see its size or move it elsewhere on the canvas.
-To create a column, drag one block to the end of another block.

 ### **The following blocks are available in this version of Anytype:**

 Open the block menu by hitting ![](<../../../.gitbook/assets/Screenshot 2021-11-09 at 21.37.43.png>)– icon on the left side of the block to delete, duplicate or add styling to the block.